 - Better understand a journal’s impact over time with the Five-Year Impact Factor and trend graph.

-- Seamlessly link with other interfaces: Full integration with Thomson Reuters Web of Knowledge lets you link from Web of Science to JCR Web, from JCR journal records to ulrichsweb.com and recent Current Contents Connect tables of contents, and to and from your library’s OPAC
+- Seamlessly link with other interfaces: Full integration with Web of Science lets you link to JCR Web, from JCR journal records to ulrichsweb.com and recent Current Contents Connect tables of contents, and to and from your library’s OPAC

 WHO USES IT and WHY: